 As economies in both the developed and developing world move to lower carbon, renewable energy generation, the demand for energy storage options is rapidly increasing globally.
 In the US alone, the capacity of energy storage has been growing at around 50% per annum for the last five years.
-This explosion in the storage industry is driving demand for battery metals.
-In 2011, an EU study identified vanadium as a key battery metal.
+This explosion in the storage industry is driving demand for battery metals including vanadium and nickel.

 The vast bulk of vanadium today is used in the production of steel, with more than 90% of global vanadium supply consumed by Chinese steel mills.
 Vanadium plays an important role in steel production, serving to strengthen steel alloys used in construction, machinery, aerospace and aviation.

 Steel production has grown steadily over the past few decades, and with that has come increased demand for vanadium.
 In addition, new rules and regulations requiring use of higher strength steel in construction and other markets, has led to higher utilisation of vanadium in steel production.

 This was particularly the case in China, where the tragic Sichuan earthquake in 2008 led to new standards for the minimum strength of steel used in construction from 2011.
 The standards were further increased in 2018.

 In addition to use in steel, vanadium also is used in various chemical applications as well as in batteries – in particular vanadium redox batteries, which could potentially revolutionise large scale energy storage.

 China, Russia and South Africa account for almost all global vanadium production, which totalled around 80,000 tonnes in 2018.
 Most vanadium is produced as a byproduct of magnetite or uranium processing, with the world’s largest mines historically being in South Africa’s Bushveld region.